Frequently Asked Questions (FAQ)

 What do I get if I win?

-The author of the winning story in the 2019 Literary Taxidermy Short Story Competition will receive a USD $500 cash prize.
-In addition, the winning story will be published in the forthcoming 2019 Literary Taxidermy anthology.
+The author of a winning story or poem in the Literary Taxidermy Writing Competition will receive a USD $500 cash prize.
+In addition, the winning story will be published in a forthcoming Literary Taxidermy anthology.
 The winning author will receive a complimentary copy of the anthology.

 Who can participate?

 Who're the judges?

 Glad you've asked!
-Given the eclectic nature of the competition and our desire for stories to span all genres, we've worked hard to assemble a group of professional writers and editors from all walks of the literary life.
-You may read about the 2019 judges here: Competition Judges.
+Given the eclectic nature of the competition and our desire for stories and poems to span all genres and styles, we've worked hard to assemble a group of professional writers and editors from all walks of the literary life.
+You may read about the competition judges here: Competition Judges.

 The Rules say no genre requirements.
 Are there really no genre requirements?